How it Works

 Cyclists pay their own tour costs to Le Loop and agree to raise a minimum sponsorship for the William Wates Memorial Trust (paid directly to the Trust).

-In July we release the first 100 places for the following year: all the Grand Loop places (40), plus 60 guaranteed places for the Semi or Petit Loop of your choice.
+In July we release the first 100 places for the following year: all the Grand Loop places (40), plus 60 guaranteed Loop places.

-A non-refundable deposit (£400 for the Grand Loop, £200 for Semi/Petit Loop) is required to secure your place.
+A non-refundable deposit of £200 (£400 for the Grand Loop) is required to secure your place.

 Exact details are available on the Loop Options page so this table is as a guide only to give you an idea of how it works: